XRPLF/xrpl-dev-portal/tx_format.md

 Without the `LastLedgerSequence` parameter, there is a particular situation that can occur and cause your transaction to be stuck in an undesirable state where it is neither validated nor rejected for a long time.
 Specifically, if the global base [transaction fee](#transaction-fees) increases after you send a transaction, your transaction may not get propagated enough to be included in a validated ledger, but you would have to pay the (increased) fee in order to send another transaction canceling it.
 Later, if the transaction fee decreases again, the transaction may become viable again.
 The `LastLedgerSequence` places a hard upper limit on how long the transaction can wait to be validated or rejected.

-### PreviousTxnID ###
+### AccountTxnID ###

-The `PreviousTxnID` field lets you chain your transactions together, so that a current transaction is not valid unless the previous one is also valid and matches the transaction you expected.
+The `AccountTxnID` field lets you chain your transactions together, so that a current transaction is not valid unless the previous one is also valid and matches the transaction you expected.

 One situation in which this is useful is if you have a primary system for submitting transactions and a passive backup system.
 If the passive backup system becomes disconnected from the primary, but the primary is not fully dead, and they both begin operating at the same time, you could potentially encounter serious problems like some transactions sending twice and others not at all.
-Chaining your transactions together with `PreviousTxnID` ensures that, even if both systems are active, only one of them can submit valid transactions at a time.
+Chaining your transactions together with `AccountTxnID` ensures that, even if both systems are active, only one of them can submit valid transactions at a time.

-In order to use PreviousTxnID, you must first set the [asfAccountTxnID](#accountset-flags) flag, so that the ledger keeps track of the ID for the account's previous transaction.
+In order to use AccountTxnID, you must first set the [asfAccountTxnID](#accountset-flags) flag, so that the ledger keeps track of the ID for the account's previous transaction.

 ### Memos ###